 A Guide to Writing Reasonable and Practical Adult Therapy Goals

-We’ve gotten multiple requests for help writing goals, so we’ve put together this goal-writing guide for you!
+We’ve gotten several requests for help writing goals, so we’ve put together this Goal Writing Guide for you!

 What’s in this article?

 2. What to include in your goals